 Screenshot 1: Project NPV at r = 10%

-Using a 1D data table to spot the root
+Using a 1-dimension data table to spot the root

-In our previous tutorial, we recommended presenting NPV at various discount rates using a quick 1 dimension data table with discount rates as the vertical parameter as shown in Screenshot 3.
+We recommended presenting NPV at various discount rates using a quick 1-dimension data table, with discount rates as the vertical parameter as shown in screenshot 3.

 Screenshot 3: Data table of NPV at various discount rates

-Let us plot the above data table in a chart as shown in Screenshot 4.
-It becomes clear that the IRR is between 14.75% and 15.00%.
-To be precise, the IRR is 14.78% which we could get using the Excel function.
+Let us plot the above data table in a chart - see screenshot 4.
+It becomes clear that the IRR is between 17.50% and 18.00%.
+To be precise, the IRR is 17.53%, which we could get using the Excel function.

 Screenshot 4: NPV chart at various discount rates